Cantondy/Teaching-HEIGVD-RES-2021-Labo-HTTPInfra/README.md

 ```
 FROM php:7.2-apache
-MAINTAINER Dylan Canton <dylan.canton@heig-vd.ch>

 COPY content/ /var/www/html/
 ```

 * `FROM php:7.2-apache` : This first line allows to recover the image of PHP with apache server in version 7.2.
-* `MAINTAINER Dylan Canton <dylan.canton@heig-vd.ch>` : This line is indicative, it simply describes the author of this dockerfile.
 * `COPY content/ /var/www/html/` : Finally, we copy the contents of the local `content` folder into our docker at the location `/var/www/html`.
 This folder will contain our static website to launch in the docker container.